In This Article

 How Much Room Should You Have in a Shoe?

-• the specific construction of shoes — with enough space above the toes and a nice fit in the heel zone;
+- the specific construction of shoes — with enough space above the toes and a nice fit in the heel zone;

-• buying shoes that are made of extremely lightweight and soft materials (rayon, polyester, cotton, nylon, and so on);
+- buying shoes that are made of extremely lightweight and soft materials (rayon, polyester, cotton, nylon, and so on);

-• selecting sandals or other shoes with open-toe boxes (great to minimize the risk of tripping and falling);
+- selecting sandals or other shoes with open-toe boxes (great to minimize the risk of tripping and falling);

-• wearing foot-shaped shoes without socks.
+- wearing foot-shaped shoes without socks.

-• if that’s your preference.
+- or if it’s simply your preference.

 How to Tell if Shoes Are Too Small?

-• dry skin patches, including calluses;
+- Dry skin patches, including calluses

 There are special devices for accurately measuring foot length.
 In the video below you can see a review of one of them.